fritz-marshal/fritz/doc/filters.md

 mongodb://ztf:FritzZwicky@fritz-test-shard-00-00-uas9d.gcp.mongodb.net:27017,fritz-test-shard-00-01-uas9d.gcp.mongodb.net:27017,fritz-test-shard-00-02-uas9d.gcp.mongodb.net:27017/test?authSource=admin&replicaSet=fritz-test-shard-0&readPreference=primary&appname=MongoDB%20Compass&ssl=true
 ```

+Upon connection:
+- Select the `kowalski` database
-Upon connection, select the `ZTF_alerts` collection and go to the Aggregations tab.
+- Select the `ZTF_alerts` collection
+- Go to the Aggregations tab.
+- Click the down arrow to the left of "Collation" button and select "New Pipeline From Text"
+- Copy paste the contents of the provided JSON files with the sample filters (see below)

+Note that Compass shows the output of all stages interactively and also displays/explains any errors in the code,
+which is extremely helpful for debugging and experimentation.

 ### "Upstream" aggregation pipeline stages

+[OPTIONAL READ]

 The upstream "massaging" mentioned above is performed by `Fritz` for each alert and includes: